leodube/DigitalGarden/_leetcode/13-roman-to-integer.md

 ```

 ###### Analysis
+>[!success]
-- Runtime: 248 ms, faster than 30.67% of TypeScript online submissions for Roman to Integer.
+> - Runtime: 248 ms, faster than 30.67% of TypeScript online submissions for Roman to Integer.
-- Memory Usage: 50.1 MB, less than 17.19% of TypeScript online submissions for Roman to Integer.
+> - Memory Usage: 50.1 MB, less than 17.19% of TypeScript online submissions for Roman to Integer.

 ### LeetCode Solution
-===Premium required===
+>[!Note]
+>Premium required

 ### User Solution
-Removes requirement of two hashmaps.
+Removes requirement of two [[hashing|hashmaps]].
 Does require a better understanding of roman numerals.
 Since it is guaranteed to be a valid numeral, if the symbol `s[i]` is smaller than `s[i+1]`, it must be used in the subtraction case.

 ```typescript
 let symbols = {